erichVK5/image2footprint/README.md

 # image2footprint
-image2footprint is a utility for converting images into gEDA PCB compatible footprint artwork.
+image2footprint is a utility for converting images into gEDA PCB compatible footprint artwork, which can be used to decorate a PCB, or assist in duplicating an existing PCB.

 image2footprint is licensed GPL2, or at your option, GPL3 or higher.